-Catherine Walby has been teaching at Lawrence Academy of Music since 2000.
+Catherine Walby has taught at Lawrence Academy of Music since 2000.
 In addition, she teaches class piano and secondary piano lessons at Lawrence University Conservatory of Music.
 She has run the week-long Academy Piano Odyssey camp each summer since 2003 and has served as theory teacher and keyboard department coordinator in the past.

 Ms. Walby received a B.Mus. in piano performance with a pedagogy emphasis and a B.A. in biology from Lawrence University.
 Her primary teacher was Kathleen Murray for both piano and pedagogy.
 She received a M.Mus. in piano performance and pedagogy in 2000 from the University of Oklahoma, studying under Jane Magrath, Andrew Cooperstock and Howard Lubin.

 As a member of MTNA (Music Teachers National Association), Ms. Walby has served as Appleton district auditions chair since 2001, State Badger keyboard chair from 2005-2009 and WMTA state president from 2009-2015..
 She has served as state president of WMTA since October of 2009.
 She also served as state secretary for several years and has been actively involved in the local Fox Valley MTA.